 The UK Gambling Commission (UKGC) has opened the floor for interested parties to comment on new compliance protocols.
 The UK gaming regulator has updated its compliance terms for licensed gambling operators, including changes to marketing and advertising, unfair terms attached to bonuses, and complaints and disputes.
 Consumers, gambling businesses, stakeholders and the general public can have their say up until April 22, with changes proposed to reduce consumer harm and respond to the declining attitude towards gambling advertising in the country.

-Chief Medical Officer, Dr Frank Atherton, based in Wales, is calling on the UK government to improve its gambling advertising restrictions while supporting a mandatory levy on operators, as suggested by think-tank ResPublica.
+Chief Medical Officer, Dr Frank Atherton, based in Wales, is calling on the UK government to improve its gambling advertising restrictions placed on betting sites and online casinos while supporting a mandatory levy on operators, as suggested by think-tank ResPublica.
 He said after working for four years in Canada, he was shocked with the amount gambling had expanded in the country when he returned.
 He acknowledged the benefits, including licensed gambling generating revenue for the government, but noted the harmful impacts on the minority who cannot gamble responsibly.
 He added that the stigma around getting help needs to be removed so more people get treatment.

 Meanwhile, Wales will see new laws in 2018, including the Wales Act 2017 reducing stakes on fixed odds betting terminals (FOBTs) from £100 to £10, similarly to plans in Britain to reduce the maximum stake to £2.
 However, the rules do not apply to premises which feature a dog or horse racing track too.